Need to sell the future? Let people feel it today

 To make things worse, selling assumptions is one of the most difficult tasks.
-Easily logics can be challenged, broken and destroyed by others and especially power structures.
+Easily logics can be challenged, broken, and destroyed by others and especially power structures.

 Yet there is a solution to ease this process.
-Make the future interactive, allow people to experiment with what value the solutions add to people.
+Make the future interactive, and allow people to experiment with what value the solutions add to people.
 Let your people talk with the people in the future by creating a dialog or deep dive into a sound reality where the solution makes sense and drives business.

 The future and the present is about empathy.
-If we contextualize let stakeholders feel, see or interact with the future and by the way with the solutions they connect with new emerging logic.
+If we contextualize, let stakeholders feel, see or interact with the future, and by the way, with the solutions they connect with new emerging logic.
 The first step of making the strange more familiar.

-Design Fiction offers an interesting contribution, as its goal has been to go beyond the already known, and explore more extensively the possible — with fewer restrictions.
+Design Fiction offers an interesting contribution, as its goal has been to go beyond the already known and explore more extensively the possible — with fewer restrictions.
 It delivers prototypes from the future, called “Future Props.”